saptarshibasu/aws-study/README.md

 * `http://169.254.169.254/latest/meta-data/local-ipv4/` gives **local IP**
 * Two types of **placement groups**
   * **Clustered Placement Group** -
-    * Grouping of instances within a single AZ
+    * Grouping of instances within a single AZ, single rack
     * Use cases - recommended for applications that need low network latency and high network throughput
     * Only certain specific instance types can be launched in this placement group
     * cannot span multiple AZ